Drought Watch Declared by LCA

 To determine your personal water footprint, you’ll need to track your activities throughout the day to see how much you’re consuming, and to determine where you can stop wasting water.
 This is especially important during a drought.

-Much of our water waste comes from two places: the bathroom (frequently flushing toilets, taking long showers), and watering the lawn.
+Much of our water waste comes from two places: the bathroom (frequently flushing toilets and taking long showers), and watering the lawn.
 An 8-minute shower, for instance, uses about 17 gallons of water; about 3 of those gallons run right down the drain while we wait for the water to warm up.

 To figure out how much water you’re consuming, you can use the handy worksheet that’s included in our Customer Troubleshooting Guide, or try the Water Footprint Network’s personal water calculator.